-Any students that would like to appeal an AF that they have received on their report card must complete the AF Grade Appeal Form and submit it to Administration within 48 hours of receiving their report card.
+Any students that would like to appeal an AF that they have received on their report must complete the AF grade appeal form and submit it to Administration within 48 hours of receiving their report card.

-Additionally, any student who has four (4) or more unexcused absences in two or more classes at the end of the term will not participate on an athletic team and/or in a co-curricular activity.
+Additionally, any student who has four (4) or more unexcused absences at the end of the term will not participate on an athletic team and/or in a co-curricular activity.
 Finally, being in attendance on the date of the activity (or the last school day before a non-school day activity) is required in order to participate in that activity.
-Any student that is marked absent for the day, arrives after 8:00 a.m or is dismissed is not permitted to participate in any after-school/extra-curricular activities on that day, e.g., athletic practice/game, clubs, drama, etc.
+Any student that is marked absent for the day, arrives after 8:00 a.m.., or is dismissed is not permitted to participate in any after-school/extra-curricular activities on that day, e.g., athletic practice/game, clubs, drama, etc.